-Oak processionary moth (OPM) has not been found within Hatfield Road Cemetery to date, however St Albans City and District is within the Established zone for this invasive species.
-This means it is now the responsibility of landowners to manage OPM on their land, rather than the Forestry Commission.
-Due to the ecological and public health impact that OPM presents, SADC has adopted control measures in line with guidance provided by the Forestry Commission.
-If a potential OPM sighting is identified on site, either through the course of regular inspections, maintenance activities or reported by a third party or member of the public, action should be taken according to the Oak Processionary Moth (OPM) control process detailed in the appendix (see 7.1).
+Oak processionary moth (OPM) has not been found within Hatfield Road Cemetery to date, however St Albans City and District is within the Established zone for this invasive species, making it the responsibility of landowners to manage OPM on their land.
+If a potential OPM sighting is identified on site, either through the course of regular inspections, maintenance activities or reported to SADC by a third party or member of the public, appropriate action will be undertaken based current best practice and the level of risk posed to public health.